brandongregory/dndhelp/src/dnd-in-pop-culture/dragon-age/da2-anders.md

 ## Picking a Class and Subclass

-The most important part of Anders’ character is actually the source of his powers: his union with the spirit of Justice.
+The most important part of Anders’ character is the source of his powers: his union with the spirit of Justice.
 Those who played _Dragon Age: Awakening_ remember Anders as a snarky mage who wanted to avoid responsibility—a far cry from the zealot we see in _Dragon Age 2_ who is willing to blow up a cathedral for his cause.
 That relationship with the spirit of justice is the cornerstone of this build.

 Anders would most likely be a Warlock with the Celestial patron.
 This gives him some good offensive abilities, like all Dragon Age mages have, as well as some solid healing abilities.
 It’s also a great tie-in for his relationship with the spirit of justice that’s so vital to his character.